eaklykova/multi_document_summarization_2023/README.md

 Summaries of 944 chapters in 67 Russian classical books.
 [Dataset at huggingface.co](https://huggingface.co/datasets/c00k1ez/summarization)

 ## Experiments
 Comparison of TextRank, Hierarchical and pre-trained multilingual mBART and mT5 algorithms.
-[Paper](https://docs.google.com/document/d/1uNt9VVl783cNKCtyDDY0Y1H_xGJaIfg2OidXKA4PvtE/edit)
+[For more details see our paper](https://docs.google.com/document/d/1uNt9VVl783cNKCtyDDY0Y1H_xGJaIfg2OidXKA4PvtE/edit)

 ## Gold Standard
 To assess the summarization quality, another dataset was compiled.
 Various summaries of 7 chapters in different books were collected and evaluated by experts on a scale from 1 to 5 (1 = very bad, 5 = excellent).
 The chapters were all different in word count to reduce possible length bias of the metrics.
 102 summaries (\~15 per chapter) were collected.